-Liaison relationships with external organizations may be initiated by ACRL units or the Liaisons Coordinating Committee.
-The LCC will monitor developments in higher education and remain alert and responsive to proposing additional liaison organizations.
-In such cases, the LCC will work with the Board of Directors to identify appropriate liaisons.
-ACRL units do not require Board or LCC approval to establish liaison relationships, but the ACRL members serving as liaisons should be reported to the LCC chair for the purposes of being added to the Liaisons Assembly.
+Liaison relationships with external organizations may be initiated by ACRL units or the ACRL External Liaisons Committee (ELC).
+The ELC will monitor developments in higher education and remain alert and responsive to proposing additional liaison organizations.
+In such cases, the ELC will work with the Board of Directors to identify appropriate liaisons.
+ACRL units do not require Board or ELC approval to establish liaison relationships, but the ACRL members serving as liaisons should be reported to the ELC chair for the purposes of being added to the ACRL Liaisons Assembly.
 Participation in the Liaisons Assembly will facilitate the sharing of liaison experiences and best practices, development of liaison skills and abilities, and the exploration of possible partnerships.

 II.
 Selecting Liaisons

 ACRL units whose members are active in a non-library organization are encouraged to designate one person as an official ACRL liaison to that organization.
 Such designation will ensure that others in ACRL will have the benefit of the outreach experience, position the unit to take advantage of training and outreach initiatives at the ACRL level, and make the unit’s designated liaison eligible for ACRL Liaison funding.
 The sponsoring units should employ a selection process that invites qualified applicants through established ACRL media and ensures all qualified candidates have an equal opportunity to apply.
-The Liaison Coordinating Committee must approve the recruitment plan, and will assist in facilitating the recruitment if needed.
+The ACRL External Liaisons Committee must approve the recruitment plan, and will assist in facilitating the recruitment if needed.

 The sponsoring unit will determine what qualifications should be required or preferred, what information should be submitted by the applicants, who will make up the application review committee, who will make the final appointment decision, and what will be the length of the appointment term.

-ACRL liaisons must be current members of ACRL.
-Additional criteria which ACRL units may choose to employ might include:
+ACRL liaisons must be current members of ACRL and ALA.
+Additional criteria, which ACRL units may choose to employ might include: